Soba Noodle Salad with Peanut Sauce

 ingredients for soba noodle salad laid out on a marble kitchen countertop

-• Peanut butter: Natural, creamy peanut butter is essential.
+• Peanut Butter: opt for a very runny and pourable jar of natural peanut butter with only peanuts listed as the ingredient.
 Avoid any store-bought peanut butters that are made with added sugars, preservatives, or additives of any kind.
-The only ingredients should be peanuts and salt.

-1. Cook the soba noodles according to package instructions in a large pot of salted, boiling water until tender.
-Drain, then rinse with cold running water until completely cooled.
+1. Cook the soba noodles according to package instructions.
+Drain the water and rinse them under cold running water until cool.
 Set aside.

-3. In a large bowl, toss the cooked noodles with half of the peanut sauce.
-Add cabbage, carrot, cucumber, cilantro, and remaining sauce.
-Mix well until evenly distributed.
+3. Add the cooked noodles to a large bowl along with half of the peanut sauce, then toss to coat.
+Add the vegetables, cilantro, and remaining sauce.
+Toss again until everything is evenly distributed.

 Caitlin’s Cooking Tips